nim-lang/Nim/doc/intern.md

 -------------------------

 There are often times when there is a bug that is caused by a regression in the compiler or stdlib.
-Bisecting the Nim repo commits is a usefull tool to identify what commit introduced the regression.
+Bisecting the Nim repo commits is a useful tool to identify what commit introduced the regression.

 Even if it's not known whether a bug is caused by a regression, bisection can reduce